Djibouti Can Meet 100% of Energy Demand Through Renewables by 2020

 The report highlights that the renewable energy sector employs more people on a megawatt-hour basis than the conventional energy sector and that off-grid renewable power can meet demand in unserved rural areas and replace existing diesel systems, reducing carbon emissions and improving air quality.

-Renewables Readiness Assessments (RRAs) offer a holistic evaluation of conditions for renewable energy deployment in a country, and outline the actions necessary to further improve these conditions.
-The Djibouti RRA recommends the country undertake a number of concrete measures to support the implementation of renewable energy including a long-term energy plan; strengthening the legislative and regulatory framework; developing a clear rural electrification strategy; and providing financial support for small- and medium-sized solar PV enterprises, amongst other recommendations.
+Renewables Readiness Assessments (RRAs) offer a holistic evaluation of conditions for renewable energy deployment in a country.
+It clearly outlines the actions necessary to further improve these conditions.
+The Djibouti RRA recommends the country undertake a number of concrete measures.
+Therefore to support the implementation of renewable energy including a long-term energy plan.
+Thereby strengthening the legislative and regulatory framework and developing a clear rural electrification strategy.
+More over providing financial support for small- and medium-sized solar PV enterprises.
+That’s amongst other recommendations.

-Since 2011, more than 20 countries in Africa, the Middle East, Latin America, the Caribbean, Asia and the Pacific Islands have undertaken the RRA process with IRENA to accelerate the deployment of renewable technologies domestically.
+In conclusion and since 2011, more than 20 countries in Africa, the Middle East, Latin America, the Caribbean, Asia and the Pacific Islands have undertaken the RRA process with IRENA.
+Finally to accelerate the deployment of renewable technologies domestically.